 If you would like the viewer to know the dimensions of your image, you may input this information into the “Extra Notes” field.

-User Information: Submit for Review
+User Information: Post for Review

 In order to ensure a high level of quality of content and to make sure that each Portfolio displays properly, we have implemented a quality control feature.
-Once you are satisfied with how your Artist’s page and Portfolio page(s) look on the site, click Submit for Review.
+Once you are satisfied with how your Artist’s page and Portfolio page(s) look on the site, click Post for Review.
 A POBA administrator will review the technical input and publish the Portfolios from there.
 We reserve the right to make grammatical and typographical corrections, and are not responsible for the factual information presented with the images.